-In preparation for the implementation of the SEZ, RPRI has secured land where the SEZ would be anchored and identified the economic precinct that will form part of the SEZ.
-The lease arrangements with Sibanye Stillwater for the land donation are at final stages with Gauteng Provincial Government.
+In preparation for the implementation of the SEZ, GDED has secured land where the SEZ would be anchored and identified the economic precinct that will form part of the SEZ.
+The lease arrangements/ deed of donation with Sibanye Stillwater for the land donation are at final stages with Gauteng Provincial Government.
 Advertisements for West Rand SEZ Programme management unit personnel were placed, busy with shortlisting.
+The different land parcels has already been identified.